 Life in the west is conducted in a way that considers the environment, the ecosystem within which we live as being separate from our everyday lives; it’s somewhere to go and have a picnic at the weekend (and leave behind a heap of garbage), a place to “shred” on the trails, or to watch with David Attenborough on telly rather than something on which our very existence is fundamentally dependent.

-Discussions around sustainability, especially online, tend to descend very quickly into angry shouting matches polluted with obtuse statements pointing fingers at India or China, for example, or deflections such as “it’s unfair to demonise cars because.. flying”.. and those who fly frequently will say “we shouldn’t demonise flying because… shipping”, and the shipping business will say “it’s not our fault, it’s all you people buying fast fashion from China and Bangladesh”… and the shopper will, of course, say “well, flying is worse..”.
+Discussions around sustainability, especially online, tend to descend very quickly into angry shouting matches polluted with obtuse statements pointing fingers at India or China, for example, or deflections such as “it’s unfair to demonise cars because.. flying”.. and those who fly frequently will say “we shouldn’t demonise flying because… shipping”, and the shipping business will say “it’s not our fault, it’s all you people buying stuff from China and Bangladesh”… and the shopper will, of course, say “well, flying is worse..”.
 None of it is helpful; the ‘developed west’ has led the way into the crisis the world faces (either directly or indirectly through demand for resources), the west must lead the way out.
-It does feel as if the opportunity for individual action has long passed but while governments and corporations continue to fanny around the fringes with a lack of meaningful commitment, some individual awareness and critical thinking about our own behaviours can, I believe, still go some way to help make things a little less bad than they might otherwise be, and as consumers we do hold some power to force change, especially in cases where consumer demand is directly driving damaging resource extraction, pollution, land rights and worker abuses.
+With regard to climate it does feel as if the opportunity for individual action has long passed but while governments and corporations continue to fanny around the fringes with a lack of meaningful commitment, some individual awareness and critical thinking about our own behaviours can, I believe, still go some way to help make things a little less bad than they might otherwise be, and as consumers we do hold some power to force change, especially in cases where consumer demand is directly driving damaging resource extraction, pollution, land rights and worker abuses.